 Ana Santos Rutschman

-Ana Santos Rutschman is the 2016-2018 Jaharis Faculty Fellow in Health Law and Intellectual Property.
+Ana Santos Rutschman is an Assistant Professor Of Law at Saint Louis University School of Law.
 Her primary research and teaching interests include intellectual property, health law, innovation policy and regulation in the life sciences.
 She recently consulted for the World Health Organization on the development of the Ebola and Zika vaccines.
 Her academic writing has appeared or is forthcoming in the UCLA Law Review, Duke Law and Technology Review, the Yale Law Journal Forum, the Annals of Health Law, the Miami Business Law Review, and the Denver Journal of International Law and Policy, among others.
 In 2017, she was named a Bio IP Scholar by the American Society of Law, Medicine & Ethics.

 Magali Poinot, JD is Advisor to the Executive Director at Innovative Medicines Initiative.
 She is Responsible for providing strategic and specialist advice and confidential support to the Executive Director on the overall function and direction of the IMI Programme Office to ensure it delivers on IMI strategic objectives to Members, Associated Partners, advisory and ad hoc bodies and stakeholders etc. The Innovative Medicines Initiative (IMI) is Europe's largest public-private initiative aiming to speed up the development of better and safer medicines for patients.